- What functions does magnesium have in the body?

 Magnesium is arguably one of the most important and essential minerals in the body, which is why deficiencies cause serious and sometimes debilitating side effects.
 It is required for cellular health and is a critical component of over 300 biochemical functions in the body.
-Deficiencies can be due to several dietary or medical reasons, but research also shows that certain genetic variants can also contribute to magnesium deficiencies.
+Magnesium deficiencies, that can become severe enough to cause symptoms, can be due to several factors, including:

 What functions does magnesium have in the body?

 The adult body contains approximately 25 g of magnesium, with 50% to 60% present in the bones and soft tissues.
 It contributes to several processes and structures in the body which include:

 - The structural development of bone

 - Synthesis of DNA, RNA, and the antioxidant glutathione